oYOvOYo/SYSU-Software-Engineering/README.md

 See the subfolder for more infomation about the code.

-As about how to run, you can choose the `Xilinx ISE` use the simulation mode or some other name which can run the projects else.
+As about how to run, you can choose the `Xilinx ISE` use the simulation mode or some other name which can run the projects.
 I recommond you to use the `Icarus Verilog` to do these things, the source file is by `Xilinx ISE` but I last testing run was in `Icarus Verilog`.